Skip to Content

 Sharing is caring!

 Ever since I made my Sourdough starter, I have been having SO much fun making discard recipes, like these Sourdough Discard Cinnamon Rolls.
+If you are new to the sourdough baking game, then let me introduce you to the most amazing recipe you will ever make!
+All of your family and friends will rave over these delicious cinnamon rolls.

 How to Make Sourdough Discard Cinnamon Rolls